Helen has a Grandfather, Aunts and Uncles

 Fung Yuen Butterfly Reserve

 Speaking of traditions, this is my third

 time back to the Fung Yuen Butterfly reserve.
 When the kids

 were young, we went to a butterfly park (really greenhouse) in

 Victoria and the kids hated it.
-They had really didn't like things landing on them.
+They had really didn't like

+them.
 A few years later (without the parrots) the kids

 out that you can sometimes get the butterflies to land on you!

 I am always impressed with the diversity of the butterfly